cablelabs/lpwanserver/docs/extensions/network-type.md

 Data for a Network Type gets stored in the following LPWAN Server database
 records:

-- **networks** - Intended to keep any data used to access the remote network.
+- **Networks** - Intended to keep any data used to access the remote network.
   This could range from username/password credentials to stored JWT tokens or more.
 (This data is encrypted by the server.)
 The data is saved in the securityData field of the record in a JSON structure.
 This record implies the existence of a remote network API server at the baseURL in the main data of the record.

-- **companyNetworkTypeLinks** - Intended to keep any data required for the company on remote networks of the type.
+- **ApplicationNetworkTypeLinks** - Intended to keep the data required for an application on the remote networks of the type.
 The Network Type-specific data is kept in the networkSettings field of the database record in a JSON structure.
-  Existence of this record implies the existence of the company on the remote networks of the type.

-- **applicationNetworkTypeLinks** - Intended to keep the data required for an application on the remote networks of the type.
-The Network Type-specific data is kept in the networkSettings field of the database record in a JSON structure.
 Existence of this record implies the existence of the application on the remote networks of the type.

-- **deviceNetworkTypeLinks** - Intended to keep the data required for a device on the remote networks of the type.
+- **DeviceNetworkTypeLinks** - Intended to keep the data required for a device on the remote networks of the type.
 The Network Type-specific data is kept in the networkSettings field of the database record in a JSON structure.
   Existence of this record implies the existence of the device on the remote networks of the type.
 Note that these device records reference Device Profiles.

-- **deviceProfiles** - Intended to consolidate device configuration settings for a Network Type so they do not need to be reentered for each device of the same manufacture.
+- **DeviceProfiles** - Intended to consolidate device configuration settings for a Network Type so they do not need to be reentered for each device of the same manufacture.
 A deviceNetworkTypeLink will point to a deviceProfile.
 Some remote network APIs may or may not support the concept, but that is left to